 Teen depression can be hard on not just the individual it’s happening to, but also the people around them.
-Depression can affect anyone, but studies show that adolescent girls are twice as likely to develop teen depression than adolescent boys, which many researchers think is due to societal pressures.
+Depression can affect anyone, but studies show that adolescent girls and assigned female at birth are twice as likely to develop teen depression than adolescent boys, which many researchers think is due to societal pressures.

 Teen depression can be scary, overwhelming and hard to diagnose.
 It’s important to pay attention to the various signs of teen depression in order to seek out treatment as soon as possible.

-From Mayo Clinic, a few signs your daughter might be depressed include:
+From Mayo Clinic, a few signs your child might be depressed include:

 - Crying for no apparent reason

 - Lack of interest in normally enjoyed activities

 - Exaggerated self-blame

 Tips to help your child with teen depression

 - Pay attention: Make sure you’re taking an interest in your child’s life and what they’re doing.
 Life can get overwhelming and sometimes it becomes easy to ignore the signs of teen depression.

 - Talk and listen: Sit down and let your child know you’re there to listen without judgement and help if need be.
 Saying out loud that you’re there to support their can go a long way.